-Export mode is one of the most important export options.
-In every export format description, all available export modes are listed.
-Below, they are all collected, with additional details.
+Export mode is one of the most important data export options.
+It specifies the main export action.
+In the description of every export format, you can find all export modes which belong to it.
+In this topic, all export modes are collected, with some additional details.

-The export modes can work differently depending on export format.
-The most significant changes are between exporting to file formats and exporting to databases.
+The data export modes can work differently depending on export format.
+The most significant differences are between exporting to file formats and exporting to databases.

 Export Modes for Exporting to File Formats